PaddlePaddle/PaddleNLP/README_en.md

 python -u -m paddle.distributed.launch --gpus "0,1,2,3,4,5,6,7" run_finetune.py ./config/llama/sft_argument.json
 ```

-For more steps in the entire large model process, please refer to the[Large Model Full-Process Suite](./llm).
+For more steps in the entire large model process, please refer to the [Large Model Full-Process Suite](./llm).

 For more PaddleNLP content, please refer to:

-* [Model Library](./legacy/model_zoo)，which includes end-to-end usage of high-quality pre-trained models.
+* [Model Library](./legacy/model_zoo), which includes end-to-end usage of high-quality pre-trained models.
-* [Multi-scenario Examples](./legacy/examples)，to understand how to use PaddleNLP to solve various NLP technical problems, including basic techniques, system applications, and extended applications.
+* [Multi-scenario Examples](./legacy/examples), to understand how to use PaddleNLP to solve various NLP technical problems, including basic techniques, system applications, and extended applications.
-* [Interactive Tutorial](https://aistudio.baidu.com/aistudio/personalcenter/thirdview/574995)，to quickly learn PaddleNLP on the free computing platform AI Studio.
+* [Interactive Tutorial](https://aistudio.baidu.com/aistudio/personalcenter/thirdview/574995), to quickly learn PaddleNLP on the free computing platform AI Studio.

 ------------------------------------------------------------------------------------------